 Mars is dry, pretty obviously.
 But it wasn’t always.
-The surface is covered in ancient river valleys, lake beds, and mineral deposits that only form in the presence of liquid water.
-Somewhere between then and now, Mars lost most of it.
-And it is still losing more, right now, through a process very slow and very high up in the atmosphere.
+The surface is covered in ancient river valleys, lake beds, and mineral deposits that only form when there’s liquid water around.
+Mars lost most of that somewhere between then and now, and it’s still losing what’s left, very slowly, very high up in the atmosphere.

-This post is about that process, and about the modeling work I spent a semester working on in Göttingen, trying to understand it a little better.
-The short version: Mars loses about 400 grams of hydrogen into space every second during its most active season.
-Doesn’t sound like much, but over billions of years, it adds up.
+This post is about that process, and about the modelling work I spent a semester on in Göttingen.
+Mars loses roughly 400 grams of hydrogen to space every second during its most active season, and has been doing that for billions of years.

 Why hydrogen?